Dick Clark's New Year's Rockin' Eve: 2021–present: Puerto Rico, Las Vegas and Chicago expansions

-The 2022 edition—which marked the 50th anniversary of the first edition of New Year's Rockin' Eve—added coverage from the U.S. territory of Puerto Rico, consisting of segments from Distrito T-Mobile in San Juan, Puerto Rico hosted by Roselyn Sánchez and headlined by rapper Daddy Yankee, and the special's first broadcast of midnight celebrations in the Atlantic Time Zone to conclude the primetime block at 11:00 p.m.
+The 2022 edition, which marked the 50th anniversary of the first edition of New Year's Rockin' Eve, added coverage from the U.S. territory of Puerto Rico, consisting of segments from Distrito T-Mobile in San Juan, Puerto Rico hosted by Roselyn Sánchez and headlined by rapper Daddy Yankee, and the special's first broadcast of midnight celebrations in the Atlantic Time Zone to conclude the primetime block at 11:00 p.m.
 ET.
 Billy Porter returned as host of the New Orleans segments, while Liza Koshy reported from Times Square.
 D-Nice also made guest appearances for the Los Angeles segments alongside Ciara.
-While LL Cool J was originally announced as one of the headlining acts in Times Square, he was dropped on December 29 due to a COVID-19 infection.
-Chlöe was also dropped from the special for unspecified reasons.
-On December 31, ABC announced that Karol G had dropped out, but that Ashanti and Ja Rule had also joined the lineup.
+While LL Cool J was originally announced as one of the headlining acts in Times Square, he withdrew on December 29 due to a COVID-19 infection.
+Chlöe also withdrew from the special for unspecified reasons.
+On December 31, ABC announced that Karol G canceled her appearance, but that Ashanti and Ja Rule had also joined the lineup.

 ABC confirmed that Koshy, Porter, Ciara, and D-Nice would all return in their respective roles for the 2023 edition.
-To promote its upcoming "100 Years of Wonder" events for The Walt Disney Company's centennial year, concert segments were also filmed at Disneyland in Anaheim.
+To promote its then-upcoming "100 Years of Wonder" events for The Walt Disney Company's centennial year, concert segments were also filmed at Disneyland in Anaheim.
 The special also returned to Puerto Rico, with Farruko as featured performer and Dayanara Torres as host.
 In a major change in scheduling emulating what NBC implemented the previous year for its newly-introduced special Miley's New Year's Eve Party, "Part 1" of the primetime block now ended at 10:00 p.m.
 ET/PT rather than 11:00, and resumed with "Part 2" from 10:30—11:30 p.m.
 ET/PT, which included the Atlantic Time countdown from San Juan.
 The 11:30 p.m.—12:36 a.m. block containing the Times Square ball drop was now billed as "Part 1" of the late-night broadcast.
 (Note: In certain markets where a local ABC station produced a prime time newscast for a non-Big Three (Fox, CW, MyNetworkTV or independent) station or digital subchannel (including MeTV subchannels of selected Hearst-owned ABC stations), the reconfiguration of the New Year's Rockin' Eve: Primetime slots resulted in their live late newscasts being simulcast on those outlets.)
 ABC finished first overall in total and key demographic audience share, but average viewership saw a decline, with the primetime segment falling from 6.8 million to 5.2 million viewers, and part 1 of the late-night portion falling from 19.6 million to 13.2 million viewers.